[update Jan 2018: the project area has been resurfaced (already? why?) see below]

 There were numerous coding errors and inconsistencies.
 The most common was and incorrect JunctionRelation.
 In one case the motorist’s and bicyclist’s UnitAction appear to be reversed (2595568).
 There is a tendency to use “OTHER” for bicyclist violation.
 There were many (too many) UNKNOWNs, NOT_REPORTEDs and NOT_APPLICABLEs.

-There was a bicyclist fatality just east of the project area, at University and Ash in 2010.
+There was a bicyclist fatality just east of the project area, at University and Ash in 2010; in that case, police say the bicyclist disregarded a signal.

 Note there is a rich bike-count dataset courtesy of TBAG 2013.
 Sidewalk and wrong-way riding is known to be high, e.g. at University and Ash/Hardy/Roosevelt EW it’s wrong way 12-20%; and sidewalk overall is 24-44%.